stefanhans/client-go/examples/read-yaml-configuration-deployment/README.md

 4. Unmarshall deployment from JSON to k8s resource

-5. Try to create the deployment, and update it, if creation failed
+5. Try to create the deployment, and try to update it, if creation failed

 6. Decode service from YAML to JSON

 7. Unmarshall service from JSON to k8s resource

-8. Try to create the service, and update it, if creation failed
+8. Try to create the service, and try to update it, if creation failed

-9. Show exposed <ip-address>:<port number> (only for minikube installation)
+9. Show exposed \<ip-address>:\<port number> (only for minikube installation)

 You can play with different specifications to see updates.
 Or delete resources to test how creating and updating works together.